evan70/serve-playgroud/README.md

-Dashboard
+Playground

-Responsive dashboard built with tailwindcss & alpinejs
+tailwind css elements with alpinejs built with postcss and Live Server

 Get started: